The Best Argentina Itinerary: How to Spend 2 Weeks in Argentina

 On the other hand, if you’re not into food and wine, then keep Iguazu Falls on your itinerary, but instead, skip Mendoza and spend an extra day or two in Patagonia.

-Other places to add to your Argentina itinerary
+Other places to add to your itinerary for Argentina

 Bariloche (3 days)

-If I had to choose, I prefer Mendoza and El Chalten over Bariloche, and that’s why it’s not on my Argentina 2-week itinerary.
+If I had to choose, I prefered Mendoza and El Chalten over Bariloche (and that’s why it’s not on my Argentina 2-week itinerary).

 Ushuaia (3 days)